Jeremy Atherton Lin is an Asian-American essayist based in the UK.

 Teaching and speaking engagements include The Courtauld, Cornell University, Central St Martins, Royal College of Art, Camberwell College of Arts, University of Glasgow, Birkbeck University and Edinburgh International Book Festival.
-Institutional writing commissions include Hayward Gallery and National Trust.
+Institutional writing commissions include the Hayward Gallery and the National Trust.

 Jeremy is an editor at Failed States, the journal of art and writing on place.